grantcarthew/start-prototype/docs/cli/start-config-context.md

 Error: Context 'nonexistent' not found in configuration.

 Use 'start config context list' to see available contexts.
-Use 'start config context add' to add a new context.
+Use 'start assets add' to install from catalog or 'start config context new' to create custom.
 ```

 Exit code: 2